 Family Hotel in Dublin City

 One of the best ways to end a day of fun family activities is with a relaxing stay at the family-friendly Clayton Hotel Cardiff Lane.
-Located in the heart of the Dublin docklands, Clayton Hotel is within walking distance of a number of sites and even offers a range of special offers on family packages.
+Located in the heart of the Dublin docklands, Clayton Hotel is within walking distance of a number of sites and free things to do in Dublin with the family and it even offers a range of special offers on family packages.